pingcap/docs-cn/ROADMAP.md

 ##  PD:
 - [ ] Improve namespace
   - [ ] Different replication policies for different namespaces and tables

-  - [ ] Dicentralize scheduling table regions
+  - [ ] Decentralize scheduling table regions
   - [ ] Scheduler supports prioritization to be more controllable

 - [ ] Use machine learning to optimize scheduling

 ## TiSpark: